We’ve all made rookie mistakes before but some errors are painful long after we’ve learned our lesson, ouch…

 Always test, test, and test.
 And then set baseline standards you can repeat, and then tweaked as required.

-Mistake #5 – There’s unlimited bandwidth and storage.
+Mistake #5 – There are unlimited bandwidth and storage.

 With more IT organizations converging technology and staff resources, over-subscription is not as common as it used to be.
 But let’s be real.
 We know everyone hasn’t converted to a UCS converged environment so this rookie mistake is still happening.